andyatkinson/andyatkinson.github.io/_posts/2023-10-31-PostgreSQL-IO-Visibility-wehack-pg_stat_io.md

 The `stats_reset` column will reflect the recent reset timestamp.

-Setting up Rideshare is beyond the scope of this post, but if you'd like to try it out: the repository is here.
-You'll need to:
+Setting up Rideshare is beyond the scope of this post, but if you'd like to follow along, here's a brief peak at the steps:

-* Clone the repository, install all the dependencies, and set up the `rideshare_development` database
+* Clone the repository linked above, install Ruby and all system dependencies.
+Set up the `rideshare_development` database on PostgreSQL 16.
-* Start the Rails Server
+* Start the Rails Server (`bin/rails server`)
-* Run `bin/rails simulate:app_activity`
+* Run the Rake task: `bin/rails simulate:app_activity`

-Once that's run, let's review the `client backend` type rows in `pg_stat_io`:
+Once the simulation task has completed, let's go back to `psql` and review the `client backend` rows in `pg_stat_io`:

 ```sql
 SELECT * FROM pg_stat_io